enotspe/fortinet-2-elasticsearch/README.md

 ## Limitations

-We have not tested it yet on FortiOS v7+
+The sky is the limit!

 ## Roadmap 🛣️

-We can divide the whole project into these phases:
+We can split the whole project into these phases:

 ### Ingestion